 Outro

-We had our first taste of sunshine down on the saddle.
-But we couldn’t fully enjoy the heat on top because of the forest.
-So I wanted to go back down to the pass and get some heat.
+We got our first taste of sunshine down on the pass.
+But we couldn’t enjoy the heat on top because of the trees.
+So I wanted to return to the saddle for some needed warmth.

 On the way down, we bypassed Point 4898 from the west using Road 519.
-But in hindsight, we could have hiked it earlier.
-It’s the same trail we were on to the west of the high point.
+But in hindsight, we could’ve taken it on the way up earlier.
+It’s the same trail we used west of the high point.

 See more trip photos here.